 1. TastyFX

 TastyFX is our first choice at WR Trading as a great broker for US traders who want low spreads and a straightforward, cost-effective trading experience.
-With no commissions and spreads starting from 0.8 pips, TastyFX is perfect for minimizing trading costs.
+With no commissions and spreads starting from 0.8 pips, TastyFX is perfect for minimising trading costs.
 Its user-friendly web platform and mobile app allow quick and seamless trade execution.
-TastyFX also supports MetaTrader 4 and ProRealTime for traders who prefer more advanced charting and automation features.
+TastyFX supports MetaTrader 4 and ProRealTime for traders who prefer more advanced charting and automation features.

 Feature | Information |